 The statutory supply specification was lowered to 230V +10% or -6% variance, meaning that theoretically, the supply voltage can vary from site to site, from 216.2V to 253V (with the UK averaging 242V).
 These levels remain current today.

 Incoming voltage supply from the National Grid is supplied at a higher voltage than is necessary due to old electrical distribution networks that were in place pre-1993.

-An incoming voltage supply more than the nominal 230V can result in excessive energy consumption and associated charges and therefore installing a Voltage Optimisation system reduces the voltage of electricity supplied to the equipment onsite and ensures the excess voltage from the national grid isn’t used.
+An incoming voltage supply of more than the nominal 230V can result in excessive energy consumption and associated charges.
+Therefore installing a Voltage Optimisation system reduces the voltage of electricity supplied to the equipment onsite and ensures the excess voltage from the national grid isn’t used.
 By simply rejecting and returning the surplus to the grid, site consumption is minimised, whilst remaining within the operating conditions specified by the equipment manufacturer.

-Electrical equipment meeting this standard can be recognised by the CE markand designed to operate within a nominal supply of 230V and therefore the oversupply of unnecessary additional volts is simply wasting energy, producing higher than necessary energy bills, and excessive levels of carbon emissions.
+Electrical equipment meeting this standard can be recognised by the CE mark and designed to operate within a nominal supply of 230V.
+This means the oversupply of unnecessary additional volts is simply wasting energy, producing higher than necessary energy bills, and excessive levels of carbon emissions.

-Benefits of installing Voltage Optimisation technology in the workplace includes:
+The benefits of installing Voltage Optimisation technology in the workplace include:

-- Instant energy savings up to 19% can be achieved, due to a reduction in electricity consumption *businesses reporting average energy savings between 12-15%
+- Instant energy savings of up to 19% can be achieved, due to a reduction in electricity consumption (businesses report average energy savings between 12-15%)

 - Reduced Carbon Footprint due to fewer harmful carbon emissions